TYFelix/zknifty-token/README.md

     <p><b>zknifty</b>: Zero-knowledge transactions of non-fungible tokens on Ethereum </p>
 </div>

 zknifty is an experiment in using an implementation of zero-knowledge merkle tree proofs to facilitate bulk transactions of non-fungible tokens on Ethereum.
-It was built as a hack at [ETHBerlin](https://ethberlin.com).
-This work was **strongly** inspired and influenced by https://github.com/barryWhiteHat/roll_up.

 # How it works
 Merkle trees can lead to significant data compression for smart contracts, where an entire contract state can be compressed in a single `bytes32` hash on-chain.
 In this NFT repository, each leaf of the merkle tree represents the ID of a Non-Fungible Token and each leaf also stores the current owner of the corresponding token.
 This design could allow us to transfer an arbitrary number of tokens with a single transaction updating the root of the merkle tree.
 However, since the data composing the merkle-tree is stored off-chain, it is difficult for contracts to validate changes to the merkle tree.
 Here, we utilize the properties of zk-SNARKs to guarantee that the merkle tree was updated according to verify specific rules.
 These rules are currently as follow :